-- 1.21 The Commission recommends the development and implementation of distribution network planning instruments that replicate the purpose and characteristics of the annual planning instruments required of DNSPs in the NEM.
-The key components of these instruments would be: - credible and dependable forecasts of future electricity demand and supply to identify possible future sub-transmission and distribution network capacity constraints; - based on clearly defined security and reliability standards that reflect the customer price and service level outcomes of the regulatory bargain; and - authoritative data on the current and future capability and condition of infrastructure to inform decisions about the most economic future options for augmentation and expansion of infrastructure to maintain security and reliability standards across the supply chain on a cost effective basis. - 1.22 This distribution planning information should be updated regularly to provide a program of information collection, analysis and disclosure of power system security and reliability of supply prospects.
+- 1.22 The Commission recommends the development and implementation of distribution network planning instruments that are consistent with the purpose and characteristics of the annual planning instruments required of electricity distribution network service providers (DNSPs) in the NEM.
+The key components of these instruments would be: - credible and dependable forecasts of future electricity demand and supply to identify possible future sub-transmission and distribution network capacity constraints:

+- based on clearly defined security and reliability standards that reflect the customer price and service level outcomes of the regulatory bargain; and - authoritative data on the current and future capability and condition of infrastructure to inform decisions about the most economic future options for augmentation and expansion of infrastructure to maintain security and reliability standards across the supply chain on a cost effective basis. - 1.23 This distribution planning information should be updated regularly to provide a program of information collection, analysis and disclosure of power system security and reliability of supply prospects.